 SAGyP and Secretariat of Health Quality Joint Resolucion No. 16/2023 in Article 1 states as follows: Article 155 tris of CAA is hereby replaced by the following text: "Article 155 tris: the content of trans fatty acids in industrial food processing, including those used as ingredients and raw materials, must not exceed 2 percent of total fat content.
 These limits do not apply to fats originated from ruminants, including dairy fat.
-The use of partially hydrogenated oils and fats in the manufacturing of food, ingredients, and raw materials is prohibited."
+The use of partially hydrogenated oils and fats in the manufacturing of food, ingredients, and raw materials is prohibited.
+A two (2)-year period is granted for adjusting of ingredients and raw materials to the established limit of two percent (2%) of trans fatty acids, and four (4) years for the elimination of the use of partially hydrogenated oils and fats in the food industry."